bird1and1fish/Garbage-Sorting-Network-/README.md

-# Garbage-Sorting-Network-
+# Garbage Sorting Network
-Realize a convolution net for garbage sorting
+This repository realize a convolution network which can identify different garbage.
+The weight params need to be load into memory.